Report on Assembly Standards

 g) reconciliation with the known karyotype where it exists and this is possible.

-h) identification of [within individual] PAR (pseudoautosomal region) annotations of sex chromosomes, while recognising that this may be difficult in practice for some many species.
+h) identification of [within individual] PAR (pseudoautosomal region) annotations of sex chromosomes in the form of annotation and/or softmasking of the W/Y PAR, while recognising that this may be difficult in practice for some many species.

 Identification and naming of chromosomal-scale scaffolds can be achieved by consulting Hi-C 2D maps and comparison to existing karyotyping and linkage maps.
-If chromosome naming already exists for a given species, it should be reflected in the new assembly.
+If chromosome naming already exists for a given species, the naming and orientation should be reflected in the new assembly.
 If no previous naming exists, we recommend to name chromosomes by size, taking into account scaffolds that can be assigned to belong to a certain chromosome, but could not be unambiguously placed (unlocalised scaffolds).
 An alternative that is applicable in some cases is to name chromosomes after those in a closely related species with established nomenclature; we only recommend this if there are no major interchromosomal rearrangements identified between the species, i.e. all chromosomes are in one-to-one correspondence, but may have within chromosome rearrangements.
+The method for assignment of chromosome names should be clearly stated in the submission metadata.
+In case a previous assembly did orient the chromosomes incorrectly (see (l)), reorient them in the correct way (p before q) in the current assembly.

 3. INSDC project structure and nomenclature: